 Happy Friday!
 All this week I was focusing on homeowner’s insurance.
-Now, let’s shift gears and talk about type of insurance that would be appropriate for those of us who don’t own a home and chose to rent instead.
-Just because you don’t own a real estate, doesn’t mean you don’t need think about protecting personal property and yourself because unexpected events can arise, such as break ins or visitor’s injury.
+Now, let’s shift gears and talk about the type of insurance that would be appropriate for those of us who don’t own a home and chose to rent instead.
+Just because you don’t own a real estate, doesn’t mean you don’t need to think about protecting personal property and yourself because unexpected events can arise, such as break-ins or visitor’s injury.

 Renter’s insurance protection:

 Think about everything you own.
 At first, it may not seem like a lot of valuable items, but if you had to replace everything and start from scratch, now…those costs can add up quickly.
 The protection for personal property generally applies to certain risks (also referred to as “perils”), such as fire and theft, if your computer and television are stolen, or your furniture and clothing are destroyed by a fire, this coverage may help you pay for the cost of replacing them.

 Two options you have for personal property coverage